carpentries-incubator/git-novice-branch-pr/episodes/09-github.md

 {: .output}

-Again, we can verify that our repo is up to date using the git log command.
+Again, we can change into the `planets` directory and verify that our repo is up to date using the git log command.

 ~~~
+cd planets
 git log --oneline
 ~~~